travis-ci/docs-travis-ci-com/docs/user/deployment/custom.md

 ### Git

-This should also work with services like Heroku.
+This should also work with services you can deploy to via git.

     after_success:
       - chmod 600 .travis/deploy_key.pem # this key should have push access